10 ways to spend less money on car repairs - insider tips

 If your manual gear box grinds when shifting into a gear, it's probably because some of the synchronizers are worn out.
 Repairing it will be expensive.
 There are, however, special gear oils that can reduce grinding.
 It's worth trying before spending a couple of thousand on rebuilding the gear box.

-There are also oil additives that can help if the engine consumes oil between oil changes.
-Some $5-$15 gasoline additives can clean clogged fuel injectors; it's cheaper than doing the fuel injection service at a repair shop.
-Research is the key.
+There are engine oil additives that can help reduce oil consumption between oil changes.
+A fuel additive that costs $5-$15 can clean clogged fuel injectors; it's cheaper than doing the fuel injection service at a repair shop.
 Check reviews and ratings for the product you intend to use.

 What if your Check Engine light came on